Nekomimi-YT/lisaFlix_Angular_client/README.md

     * A button that opens a dialog,​ where details about the director of that particular movie will be displayed.
     * A button that opens a dialog,​ where details about that particular genre of the movie will be displayed.
     * A button that opens a dialog,​ where details about plot synopsis of the movie will be displayed.
+* App is fully responsive for use on laptop, tablet or mobile.

 ### Tech Specs